Tools and resources for a mentally healthy workplace

 Creating an action plan

-A first step is identifying priority areas of focus for your business and then developing an action plan for your business.
+A first step is identifying priority areas of focus and then developing an action plan for your business.
 Heads Up provides a free and simple action plan tool to help you develop a tailored strategy.
-This can be developed in less than two minutes, but you may wish to engage your staff as part of the process.
+A key to a sucessful action plan is to take the time to seek input from your employees as part of the process.

 Useful tools and resources

-Heads Up provides a range of free tools for businesses to get started in their mentally healthy workplace journey.
+Free tools and resources are available to help businesses to get started on their mentally healthy workplace journey.

-- Tips for managing stress at work and to tackle workplace bullying.
+- tips for managing stress at work or workplace bullying

-- Online training developed by beyondblue to increase understanding of mental health in the workplace and provide practical strategies to support you.
+- online training developed by Beyond Blue to increase understanding of mental health in the workplace and provide practical strategies

 Safe Work Australia has developed national guidance material for work-related psychological health and safety to assist workplaces in preventing psychological injuries and supporting recovery.

-"Mentally Healthy Workplaces" - (Sept 2018) Presented by Mardi Webber (Mentally Healthy Workplaces Consultant, ReturnToWorkSA).
+ReturnToWorkSA have webinars for workplaces including "Mentally Healthy Workplaces" - (Sept 2018) webinar presented by Mardi Webber (Mentally Healthy Workplaces Consultant, ReturnToWorkSA).
 This webinar focuses on:

 - understanding why it's important to focus on mental health in the workplace